Health & Safety

 – Never underestimate how ill careless exposure to the sun can make you.

 – If you want to avoid trouble, take care not to burn.
-It is particularly important to care for your children, and babies should never be placed in direct sunlight.

 – Stay out of the sun for at least 2 hours around midday, use what shade there is at other times, and cover up with a wide-brimmed hat and tightly woven but loose clothing.